Valeant boosts $53.8 billion Allergan bid as Ackman opts for stock

-(Reuters) - Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) said on Friday it would boost its takeover bid for Botox-maker Allergan Inc (AGN.N) for the second time this week, contingent on the two sides negotiating.
+(Reuters) - Valeant Pharmaceuticals International Inc said on Friday it would boost its takeover bid for Botox-maker Allergan Inc for the second time this week, contingent on the two sides negotiating.

 Laval, Quebec-based Valeant said it would pay $72 in cash - up from $58.30 on Wednesday - and 0.83 share of Valeant stock for each Allergan share.
 The revised, unsolicited offer was triggered by Pershing Square, the hedge fund controlled by Bill Ackman that is Allergan’s biggest shareholder, agreeing to take only stock in Valeant for its Allergan shares.